jonpaul108/LC_intermediate/02-Intermediate-Prompts/02-Strings/02-String-Prompts.md

 * language: javascript
 * title: Signed In

-### !
+### !question

-Given a string, build a new string by iterating over every other character from index 0.
-Return the new string.
+Given an objects of objects `people` containing a information about peoples signed in status and a string `name`, return a message describing
+  * if the person is signed out or signed in and
+  * when they last signed in.

+The message should take the form:
+`[name] is currently signed [in/out].
+They last signed in on [date].`

 **Do not use String.split method.**